jdbener/BennerBot/README.md

 - MK9: This update involves alot of new changes, mainly: GUI Updates, Twitch Emoticon Support, More API Work, and source!!!
 Yes you can finally look at my ugly source.

 - MK10: (mk9.1) This update fixes the huge amount of memory used by the emoticon system in the last update

+- MK11: The Quality of Life Update!
+A bunch of general fixes to improve the quality of life for you the user!

 ##Libraries Used:##